-If a solicitor has failed to issue a claim within time and subsequent efforts to submit a claim were rejected, you may have a professional negligence claim.
-The burden is on a claimant to prove, on a balance of probabilities, that the solicitor’s negligence was a cause of his loss.
+If a solicitor has failed to issue a claim within time, and subsequent efforts to submit a claim were rejected, you may have a professional negligence claim.
+The burden is on a claimant to prove, on a balance of probabilities, that the solicitor’s negligence has caused his loss.
 The claimant may recover damages based on the loss of the chance of making a gain.
 In such cases, the court trying the professional negligence action can usually only speculate about the outcome of the original proceedings.
 Thus the solicitor will be liable for the client’s loss of the chance of winning.
 The court will assess the prospects of success and the likely value of the claim.

 This is a complex area so contact us today to discuss your potential claim.

 When you instruct a solicitor to pursue a claim for damages you rely on the solicitor to advise you on what losses you can claim and what these losses are worth.
 If a solicitor has failed to include certain losses within your claim or incorrectly valued your claim causing you loss then you may be able to pursue a claim for Professional Negligence.

 In order to pursue such a claim, we have to consider the solicitor’s file relating to the personal injury claim.
 We would need to assess what information and evidence they had available and whether the advice and valuation the solicitor gave you was within a range of what a reasonably competent solicitor would advise.
 If it was not then you may have grounds to pursue a claim against the firm of solicitors.
 If you suspect that you have been incorrectly advised or your claim was under-settled then contact us today to discuss your options.